19-year-old gets 15 years in sexual battery cases

-ENGLEWOOD — A 19-year-old from Englewood was sentenced to 15 years in prison Tuesday for three criminal cases, two of which involved the rape of young teenage girls.
+ENGLEWOOD — A 19-year-old Englewood man was sentenced to 15 years in prison Tuesday for three criminal cases, two of which involved the rape of young teenage girls.

-Jared Bracewell was first arrested when he was 17 years old for a sexual battery case involving a 14-year-old girl.
+Jared Bracewell was first arrested when he was 17 for a sexual battery case involving a 14-year-old girl.
 According to court documents, he believed she was 16.

 The victim was drinking alcohol with Bracewell and told investigators she was intoxicated and remembered only small details about the incident.
 When she woke up on the couch, Bracewell told her they had sex.